 Jan.
 17, 1970 - The Doors played the first of several shows at the Felt Forum in New York City.
 The shows were recorded for use on their "Absolutely Live" album.

 Jan.
 17, 1971 – During the Vietnam War, led by South Vietnamese Lt.
 Gen. Do Cao Tri, and with U.S. air support and advisers, some 300 paratroopers raided a communist prisoner of war camp near the town of Mimot in Cambodia on information that 20 U.S. prisoners were being held there.
-They found the camp empty, but captured 30 enemy soldiers and sustained no casualties.

 Jan.
 17, 1972 - Roger Staubach and Bob Griese appeared on the cover of TIME magazine.

 Jan.
 17, 1980 – The Evergreen Courant reported that Sparta Academy placed three players on the Alabama Private Schools Association’s All-District III football team.
-Those players included Ronnie McKenize, Terry Peacock and Greg Crabtree.
+Those players included Ronnie McKenzie, Terry Peacock and Greg Crabtree.

 Jan.
 17, 1982 – On what is now known as "Cold Sunday," in numerous cities in the United States, temperatures fell to their lowest levels in over 100 years.